Bayo on target as Clermont suffer defeat against Simon's Nantes

 Mohamed Bayo found the back of the net for Clermont in their 2-1 defeat against Moses Simon’s Nantes in Saturday’s Ligue 1 fixture.

-The Guinea striker pulled a goal back for the visitors in the second-half after Andrei Girotto broke the deadlock for Nantes in the 38th minute.
+The Guinea striker levelled matters for the visitors in the second half after Andrei Girotto broke the deadlock for Nantes in the 38th minute.

 Editors' Picks